-Since version 3.2, iom_put is the NEMO output interface.
-It was designed to be simple to use, flexible and efficient.
-Two main functionalities are covered by iom_put : (1) the control of the output files through an external xml file defined by the user; (2) the distribution (or not) of all task related to output files on dedicated processors.
-The first functionality allows the user to specify, without touching any-thing into the code, the way he want to output data :
+Since version 3.2, iomput is the NEMO output interface of choice.
+It has been designed to be simple to use, flexible and efficient.
+The two main purposes of iomput are :

+- 1. The complete and flexible control of the output files through external XML files adapted by the user from standard templates. - 2.
+To achieve high performance and scalable output through the optional distribution of all diagnostic output related tasks to dedicated processes.

+The first functionality allows the user to specify, without code changes or recompilation, aspects of the diagnostic output stream, such as :
-- choice of output frequencies that can be different for each file (including real months and years)

-- choice of file contents : decide which data will be written in which file (the same data can be outputted in different files)

-- possibility to extract a subdomain (for example all TAO-PIRATA-RAMA moorings are already defined)

-- choice of the temporal operation to perform : mean, instantaneous, min, max
+- The choice of output frequencies that can be different for each file (including real months and years). - The choice of file contents ; includes complete flexibility over which data are written in which files (the same data can be written in different files). - The possibility to split output files at a choosen frequency. - The possibility to extract a vertical or an horizontal subdomain. - The choice of the temporal operation to perform, e.g. : average, accumulate, instantaneous, min, max and once.

-- extremely large choice of data available

-- redefine variables name and long_name

-In addition, iom_put allows the user to output any variable (scalar, 2D or 3D) in the code in a very easy way.
-All details of iom_put functionalities are listed in the following subsections.
-An example of the iodef.xml file that control the outputs can be found here : NEMOGCM/CONFIG/ORCA2_LIM/EXP00/iodef.xml
+- Control over metadata via a large XML "database" of possible output fields.
+In addition, iomput allows the user to add the output of any new variable (scalar, 2D or 3D) in the code in a very easy way.
+All details of iomput functionalities are listed in the following subsections.
+Examples of the XML files that control the outputs can be found in :